Watch: Boebert Brings Cardboard Kamala to Border amid Visit Refusal

 Boebert concluded the video by propping Harris up in front of the barrier, saying, “Now, Kamala, I want you to stand here and look at what you’ve done.”

 The video is the latest in a string of attention-grabbing moves from the outspoken Freedom Caucus member.
-In April, Boebert wrapped herself in aluminum foil on the House floor to illustrate conditions for unaccompanied alien children in federal border facilities, and in January, upon her arriving to Congress, Boebert released a video walking around Capitol Hill with a concealed gun to advocate for the Second Amendment.
+In April, Boebert wrapped herself with a foil blanket during Biden’s joint address speech to illustrate conditions for unaccompanied alien children in federal border facilities, and in January, upon her arriving to Congress, Boebert released a video walking around Capitol Hill with the visual of a concealed gun to advocate for the Second Amendment.

 Write to Ashley Oliver at aoliver@breitbart.com.